prof-rossetti/internet-technologies/exercises/website-style/walkthrough.md

 </html>
 ````

-Preview this page in a browser and note its look and feel.
+Preview this page in a browser to see the styles applied to the document.

 ![a screenshot of the aforementioned styles](example-style.png)

-Now take another look back at the actual content of the HTML file.
-You'll note it looks messier than the original version.
-The styles are mixed-in with the structure, and neither is easy to distinguish from the other at a glance.
+This version of the HTML file looks messier and harder to read than before.
+The styles are mixed-in with the structure, and neither is easy to distinguish from the other.
+We also see the same style declarations duplicated across multiple elements.
+We can remove this duplication by using a "stylesheet" to apply the same styles to specified elements (see next section).

-You'll also note repetition of declarations (e.g. `style="display:inline;"` declared on multiple `li` elements, and `style="font-family:monospace;"` applied to multiple `p` elements).
-This is not good.
-This repetition of code will make subsequent edits more time consuming and more prone to error.
-We must at all times seek to simplify, or "refactor" our code to maximize its reusability.

-One way we can simplify these repetitious and distracting style declarations is by abstracting them into a single stylesheet.

 ### Internal Stylesheet

-Configure your "index.html" page to use an internal stylesheet.
+Update the HTML page to use an internal stylesheet, using content like the following:

-When moving from inline styles to a stylesheet, collect all your style declarations in one place, and use references known as **selectors** to specify which elements to apply the style declarations.
-See [CSS Syntax](http://www.w3schools.com/css/css_syntax.asp) and [CSS Selectors](http://www.w3schools.com/cssref/css_selectors.asp) for more information about CSS selectors.
-Three common selection methodologies are to:

-  1. Reference the element by its type (e.g. `div`)
-  2. Reference the element by its `id` attribute value (e.g. `div#some-unique-identifier` or simply `#some-unique-identifier`)
-  3. Reference the element by one of its `class` attribute values (e.g. `div.some-shared-identifier` or simply `.some-shared-identifier`)

-> NOTE: No two elements on the same page should share an `id` attribute value, whereas it is common for multiple elements on the same page to share a `class` attribute value.
-Both `id` and `class` attributes are used to identify and classify elements.

 ```` html
 <!DOCTYPE html>
 <html>
   <head>
     <meta charset="utf-8">
     <title>Hello | My Site</title>
     <style media="screen">

       h1 {